tansb/muse_esoreflex_docker/README.md

 ## A. Modified install_esoreflex file

 How did I modify the install_esoreflex to not prompt for which pipelines to install and just install the MUSE pipeline?
-I replaced this section of the install_esoreflex script:
+I asked chatgpt... and it told me to replace this section of the install_esoreflex script:

 ``` {.bash style="color"}
 GetPipelinesToInstall()